#logging-tracing #open-telemetry #otlp #logging

 }

 Traces, metrics, and logs are sent to the configured OTLP endpoint.
-The traces, metrics, and log level are configured via the RUST_LOG environment variable.
-This behavior can be overridden by setting the trace_level, metrics_level, or stdout_level fields in the OtlpConfig struct.
+The traces, metrics, and log levels are configured via the RUST_LOG environment variable.
+This behavior can be overridden by setting the trace_level, metrics_level or log_level fields in the OtlpConfig struct.
+You can control what goes to stdout by setting the stdout_level field.

 use otlp_logger::{OtlpConfigBuilder, LevelFilter};